oisdk/combinatorics-paper/rebuttal.markdown

 We respectfully disagree: we feel that the core contribution of our paper (the relation between finiteness predicates, and the proof that cardinal finite sets form a Pi-pretopos in the setting of HoTT) is significant and of impact in general.
-Finiteness in dependent type theory, and in particular in HoTT, has been an important area of study for a number of years now: fully expressing some of the finiteness predicates in topos theory is an important step.
+Constructive finiteness is an area of important study, and putting it in topos-theoretic terms is perhaps an obvious step, but an important one (indeed it is called for in [Finite Sets in Homotopy Type Theory]).
+Moreover, it is HoTT specifically which allows for the topos-theoretic treatment ([Sets in Homotopy Type Theory] examined sets from a topos-theoretic point of view), and CuTT which gives a constructive interpretation which we use to build our proof automation from.

-As for applications, our library has two:
+As for applications, our work has two:

 * We intend to integrate it with the cubical Agda library, itself a large formalisation of Homotopy Type Theory.